 Native animals escape

-Florida’s key animal species depend upon fire:
+Many of Florida’s threatened and endangered key animal species depend upon fire:

 - Reptiles: gopher tortoise and indigo snake